Frequently Asked Questions About Teacher Certification

 A: An Alternative Certification Program is an Educational Preparation Program (EPP) that provides an alternate route to earning a Standard Certificate.
 Alternative Certification began in Texas in 1986..
 Today there are about 150 alternative certification programs in Texas.
 Most states have followed Texas' lead and now offer alternative certification.

 A: No, no, no!
 There are a wide variety of programs: university-based, school district sponsored, distance learning, online, etc. We encourage you to visit the Texas Education Agency website at www.tea.state.tx.us and view the accredited programs in Dallas and Austin.
 Then select the one that best fits your schedule and needs.
-The ACT Dallas/Austin program is unique because we focus on building a relationship with you, providing you with the highest quality preparation, and personally working with you during your preparation for entering the classroom and throughout your teaching internship
+The ACT Dallas/Austin program is unique because we focus on building a relationship with you, providing you with the highest quality preparation, and personally working with you during your preparation for entering the classroom and throughout your teaching internship or practicum.

 Note: Other programs may be named ACT, but they are not part of and have no association with ACT Dallas and ACT Austin.